 Hemingway, serving in the stead of Kevin Friend, looked almost like a revolving door on passing downs in the earlier parts of 2013.
-He owns rare athleticism and sufficient size for a tackle, but needs to further flll out his frame and do a better job with gaining and maintaining leverage.
+He owns rare athleticism and sufficient size for a tackle, but needs to further fill out his frame and do a better job of gaining and maintaining leverage.

-Current freshman Kyle Schafenacker figures to be the next man in line at either guard position, after he was listed as a back-up for the first half of last season.
+Rising sophomore Kyle Schafenacker figures to be the next man in line at either guard position, after he was listed as a backup for the first half of last season.
 Future redshirt senior Bryan Paull moved to second-string center and may be able to fill out one guard position as well.
 Others who could contribute inside include Zach Rugg and any incoming first-year players.

 Outside at tackle, sophomores Richard Levy, Thomas Hopkins and junior Paul Nwokeji will have the opportunity to earn playing time.

 Instead of pinning their ears back and attacking opposing quarterbacks, the UConn defensive line of 2014 will be charged with staying at home and holding tight to blockers up front.
 The requirements for starting along Diaco's 3-4 defensive front begin in the weight room.
 Both ends and particularly the nose tackle must register at around 290-300 pounds.
 Then, they must boast the necessary strength and awareness to hold up blocks and pursue plays at their point of attack.